mbackermann/shortener/README.md

 ### Algorithm Explained

-I used the MD5 Hashing of the url and get the first 6 chars of the hash to generate the shortener url
+I used the SecureRandom library to generate a base58 hash of 6 chars length.
+Then I check if it already exists in database.
+If it exists, generate another.

 ### Populate Database